amd/ryzen-ai-documentation/docs/modelcompat.rst

 Model Compatibility
 ###################

-In the Ryzen AI workflow, the quantized model is converted into ONNX format for deployment.
-Currently, the IPU supports a subset of ONNX operators.
-However, with the Vitis AI ONNX Execution Provider (VAI EP), the neural network is automatically partitioned into multiple subgraphs.
-The subgraph(s) containing IPU-supported operators are executed on the IPU, while the remaining subgraph(s) containing IPU-incompatible operators are executed on the CPU.
-This *Model Parallel* deployment technique across the CPU and IPU is fully automated.
-VAI EP manages it and is transparent to the end-user.
+The Ryzen AI Software supports deploying quantized model saved in the ONNX format.

+Currently, the IPU supports a subset of the ONNX operators.
+At runtime, the ONNX graph is automatically partitioned into multiple subgraphs by the Vitis AI ONNX Execution Provider (VAI EP).
+The subgraph(s) containing operators supported by the IPU are executed on the IPU.
+The remaining subgraph(s) are executed on the CPU.
+This graph partitioning and deployment technique across CPU and IPU is fully automated by the VAI EP and is totally transparent to the end-user.

-The current list of the IPU-supported ONNX operators is as follows:
+The list of the ONNX operators currently supported by the IPU is as follows:

 - Abs
 - Add